dargueta/unicorn-lua/README.rst

 This project has the following dependencies.
 Ensure you have them installed before using.

-* Configuration:

-  * Python 3.3 or higher
+* Configuration: Python 3.3 or higher

 * For building and running:

   * `cmake`_
-  * `Unicorn CPU Emulator`_ library must be installed or at least built
+  * `Unicorn CPU Emulator`_ library must be installed or at least built.

 * Some examples have additional dependencies; see their READMEs for details.

 Configuration
 ~~~~~~~~~~~~~

-Before building the library, you must configure the repository for your system
+Before doing **anything**, you must configure the repository for your system using
-using the ``configure`` script.
+the ``configure`` script.
 Because it uses Python and requires some additional
 packages, you may want to create a virtual environment for this project first.
 [3]_

 Install the Python dependencies it requires: